-Participant Observer is a technique in anthropology, where the researcher becomes apart of the community or society he or she is studying.
-They try and live the life of their subjects to get as close to their perspective as possible but they also remain vigilant observers.
-They go back to literature to validate and verify their observations; they refer to previous research and more often than not come out with their own hypothesis of why things are the way they are.
-This book’s author is a doctoral student who lived in Delhi for sometime and from where she moved around the country.
+Participant Observer is a technique in anthropology, where the researcher becomes a part of the community or society he or she is studying.
+They try and live the life of their subjects to get as close to their perspective as possible.
+But they also remain vigilant observers.
+They go back to literature to validate and verify their observations.
+They refer to previous research.
+And more often than not come out with their own hypothesis of why things are the way they are.
+Delhi Mostly Harmless book’s author is a doctoral student who lived in Delhi for some time.
+And from there she moved around the country.
 She attempts to first hand explore the common myths associated with in India in general and Delhi in particular.

-Moving to a city introduces you to many nuances of the city, right from how the locals look at you, how open they are to accepting you to finding the difference between what you get at the shelves of grocery stores.
-Author pivots her narration on the various incidents during her stay in Delhi but takes the reader on ‘Introduction to India’ journey as she experienced it first hand.
-She also quotes data and references and you never forget that you are reading a research scholar.
-She is well read and well prepared for her India exploration, but what I appreciate is that she never lets that come in the way of her first hand experience.
+Moving to a city introduces you to many nuances of the city.
+Right from how the locals look at you, how open they are to accepting you to finding the difference between what you get on the shelves of grocery stores.
+Author pivots her narration on the various incidents during her stay in Delhi.
+But takes the reader on ‘Introduction to India’ journey as she experienced it first hand.
+She also quotes data and references.
+You never forget that you are reading a research scholar.
+She is well read and well prepared for her India exploration.
+But what I appreciate is that she never lets that come in the way of her first-hand experience.

-Delhi might be an ageing tsarina: ruthless, capricious, avaricious, paranoid and fond of bright colors, pretty trinkets and sex scandals.
+- Delhi might be an aging tsarina: ruthless, capricious, avaricious, paranoid and fond of bright colors, pretty trinkets, and sex scandals.

-Only place I did not agree with her is her view that Delhi was born in 1911.
+The only place I did not agree with her is her view that Delhi was born in 1911.
 My view is that empires come and go, cities live on, they keep evolving.
-Similarly her comments on Vaastu are low on research.
+Similarly, her comments on Vaastu are low on research.
 Sometimes distances mentioned are wrong.
-At some places she becomes just another foreigner like when she is describing Jantar Mantar
+At some places, she becomes just another foreigner like when she is describing Jantar Mantar.

-Overall, an interesting read with generous dose of British humor.
+Delhi Mostly Harmless is overall, an interesting read with a generous dose of British humor.
 It took me a few pages to get into the groove of the book.